 MI for Those Who Are Hesitant

 Many individuals struggling with mental health issues may feel ambivalent or resistant to seeking treatment.
 MI helps us collaborate about your concerns, goals, and values, thereby increasing motivation.
-If you are reading this post or this website with a skeptical eye, have had a lack of success in therapy before, or are looking to refer someone who is hesitant, motivational interviewing may be just the thing to increase motivation and even, eventually, excitement about the prospects of treatment.
+Suppose you are reading this post or this website with a skeptical eye, have had a lack of success in therapy before, or are looking to refer someone hesitant.
+In that case, motivational interviewing techniques may increase openness and, eventually, excitement about treatment prospects.

 Overall, motivational interviewing is a client-centered, collaborative approach that respects an individual’s autonomy and helps them find their own intrinsic motivation for change rather than imposing external pressure or directives.
 It’s a versatile method that can be adapted to various contexts and to promote positive behavior change.
 That is why it has become a central part of my practice.